 9. Foster parents must also be available to come to the shelter with their foster ferret if there is a family interested in adopting their foster ferret.
 The foster parents will be given first choice to adopt their fostered ferret.

-The MFA will provide a harness and leash if applicable, some bedding, and a container of start up food mixture.
+The MFA will also provide the foster home with a harness and leash if applicable, some bedding, and a container of start up food mixture.
 We can only provide a water bottle and food dish when stock is available .
 The MFA does not have the financial or physical resources to provide a cage; some exceptions may apply.

 You will be invited to the shelter to meet the ferrets available to be fostered.
 Once you have chosen which ferret to foster.
 Arrangements will be made for you to visit with your chosen foster ferret at least once.
 You will be able to participate in our events with your foster ferret.
 When the shelter mom determines the foster parent is ready (after a meet and greet), the shelter mom will bring the foster ferret your home and do a free ferret proofing of the immediate living area around the cage you have provided.